Electricity is all around us, and is vital to our modern world.

 - there are really many more atoms: a short length of wire has over 1022 (10,000,000,000,000,000,000,000) atoms

-- electric current moves through wire at about half the speed of light,
+- the electrical energy moves at nearly the speed of light,

-- each electron does not travel far as it gets captured by another atom ... which may then send out another electron ... etc.
+- but each electron does not travel far, as it gets captured by another atom ... which may then send out another electron ... etc.

 - so each electron spends most of its time in one atom or another, and can take many hours to travel just one meter